Page Title

 Growing

-- Isolate by suitable distance
+- Isolating from other plants by a suitable distance

 Harvesting and processing